hapax/hapax.github.io/assets/chuzenji.md

 art, humour.

-By the ramp, wildflowers sprout through the gravel of a tumbledown plot, a representative instance of England's hypothesis.
+By the ramp, wildflowers sprout through the gravel of a tumbledown plot, a diagram of England's hypothesis.
 My eyes run along the linear strip of growth to the rusted lean-to at the back.
 With its air of *sabi* decrepitude, it reminds me of a makeshift